Skip to main content

 black sculpture of a horse visible in foreground, with various paintings visible in the background at the Sioux City Art Center

-The Sioux City Art Center's permanent collection, is housed primarily in 3 galleries on the ground floor of the art center as of September 2019.
-Pieces in the permanent collection range from abstract to classical in style, from local artists to renaissance European artists, and include photography, digital art, paintings, sculpture, and more.
-Here are a few of my family's favorite pieces from the Sioux City Art Center Permanent Collection:
+The Sioux City Art Center's permanent collection includes pieces ranging from abstract to classical in style, from local artists to renaissance European artists, and include photography, digital art, paintings, sculpture, and more.
+My family loves checking out their favorite pieces from the Sioux City Art Center Permanent Collection:

 a painting of a peasant woman and various small farm animals like chickens and rabbits from the Sioux City Art Center